Fairyhouse Winter Festival Listed Handicap Chase Preview, Tips, Runners & Trends (Winter Festival)

 3. Sraid Padraig (4:11.10) in 2013

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Fairyhouse Winter Festival Listed Handicap Chase next time out, then you would have backed a total of 4 winners.
-Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -2.50.
-Ahead of the 2025 Fairyhouse Winter Festival Listed Handicap Chase, why not head over to the racing predictions for tips on other races today?
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -1.50.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 What the expert says...

-Favourites do not have the greatest record in this race; over the last twenty renewals, only two have been successful (2011 & 2016), which means eight renewals without a winning favourite.
+Favourites do not have the greatest record in this race; over the last 20 renewals, only 2 have been successful (2011 & 2016), meaning 9 renewals without a winning favourite.

 Andy Powell - Horse Racing Betting Expert - OLBG.com